Federal Tax Liens – Seattle Legal Services

 Do not ignore a Notice of Federal Tax Lien; it is a serious matter, especially if a local Revenue Officer signs it.
 Once a Federal Tax Lien is filed, a taxpayer is given 30 days to file a Collection Due Process Hearing Request to Appeal the lien filing.
 These Appeal rights can be very important to a case’s resolution/final outcome.

-If you have received certified mail from the IRS that contained a Notice of Federal Tax Lien, Call us immediately to Preserve Your Rights and Protect You From The IRS!
+If you have received certified mail from the IRS that contained a Notice of Federal Tax Lien, Call our tax attorney in Seattle immediately to Preserve Your Rights and Protect You From The IRS!

 What Are Federal Tax Liens?

 There are many tax issues that may occur when you fall behind on tax payments for either federal or state taxes.
 A tax lien is a legal claim the IRS can make on your personal property, such as your home or your business assets.

 Essentially, an IRS lien is used to incentivize taxpayers to pay off tax debt, since when a lien is active and unpaid, the government has the right to seize property.
 Once the back taxes are paid in full, the lien will be removed.
 An experienced tax lein attorney in Seattle can help.